mustbebuilt/next-endpoint/README.md

 );
 ```

+> [!IMPORTANT]
+> The environment variables file `.env.local` has been excluded from this repo so will need to be created to replicate the app.

 ## CORS

 The `next.config.mjs` is used to configure the endpoints so that there are no CORS issues.
 CORS (Cross-Origin Resource Sharing) issues occur when the frontend and backend are hosted on different origins, and the browser blocks the request due to security policies.
-To enable communiation to this repo from one using HTTP calls the `next.config.mjs` has been set up so that any orign can call the endpoints and use HTTP methods of `GET`, `POST`, `PUT`, `PATCH` and `DELETE`.
+To enable communication to this repo from another using HTTP calls, the `next.config.mjs` has been set up so that any origin can call the endpoints and use HTTP methods of `GET`, `POST`, `PUT`, `PATCH` and `DELETE`.

 ## Running